 Started in 1997 by Ron Tibbett, The Mag filled a void within the state.
 At the time, there were no film festivals in Mississippi and no outlets to showcase, inspire and encourage independent filmmakers.
 From its humble beginnings in a cold auditorium in West Point, The Mag quickly grew and paved the way for the rich film festival culture currently thriving throughout the state.
 Thanks to Ron and his enthusiasm for bringing independent film to Mississippi, other prominent film festivals were born including the Oxford Film Festival, Crossroads Film Festival, and most notably Tupelo Film Festival.

-For the 23rd edition, The Mag will continue the tradition of showcasing independent films and filmmakers from around the world through a carefully curated lineup of films that are uniquely moving, hilarious, thought-provoking, and inspiring.
+For the 24th edition, the Mag will continue the tradition of showcasing independent films and filmmakers from around the world through a carefully curated virtual and drive-in lineup of films that are uniquely moving, hilarious, thought-provoking, and inspiring.

 ron tibbett and his legacy

 One film submission to The Mag impressed Tibbett so much that he and the director, Bill Brown set off to make a film together.
 That film was “Buffalo Common.”
 Directed by Brown and produced by Tibbett, “Buffalo Common” is a subconscious road trip through the forgotten missile silos of North Dakota.
 The film was an official selection of the 2003 Sundance Film Festival and made the Village Voice’s Top Ten Avant Garde list.
 Later, Ron directed the film, “Citizen Shane.”
 This documentary tells the story of a 22 year old man’s hilarious and touching campaign for sheriff of Lowndes County who ran on a pro-pornography/pro-civil liberties ticket.
 To Ron, this was a very personal story, and at its heart, the film is about how this kid deals with his mother’s death.
 The film slowly become an underground success.